-Please be advised that I (representative's name) am representing (worker's name) and a number of their • • respect to the decisions of the Workers' BC (the Board), or the Review Division, dated (issue). e WCAT with an extra copy of all the worker's onal information blacked out (the Amended I understand that once a decision is issued WC Board to form part of the files of the other partie CAT will provide the Amended Documents to the s involved in these appeals.
+Please be advised that I (representative's name) am representing (worker's name) and a number of their Board, operating as WorkSafeBC respect to the decisions of the Workers' Compensation (the Board), or the Review Division, dated arding (issue). documentation with their name and persor provide WCAT with an extra copy of all the worker's nal information blacked out (the Amended Documents).
+Ed WCAT will provide the Amended Documents to the parties involved in these appeals.
 REPRESENTATIVE'S NAME (please print) WORKER'S NAME (please print) REPRESENTATIVE'S SIGNATURE WORKER'S BOARD CLAIM NUMBER DATE WORKER'S WCAT APPEAL NUMBER